Collision avoidance system: Advanced emergency braking system (AEBS)

-Reverse automatic braking

-In the US by 2017, 5% of cars were capable of reverse automatic braking.
-This feature allows autonomous braking of the vehicle while working in the reverse direction, to avoid a reverse collision.
-Those systems are assessed by IIHS.

 Emergency steering function

 The emergency steering function, known as ESF, is an automated steering function that detects a potential collision and automatically activates the steering system for a limited duration to avoid or mitigate a collision.

 The emergency steering function for UNECE countries is described by regulation 79.

 Automated lane keeping Systems

-Automated Lane Keeping Systems (ALKS) deals with avoiding some cases of collisions.
+Automated lane keeping systems (ALKS) deal with avoiding some cases of collisions.